Top 10 Misunderstood

-- When properly installed, first and third base are positioned on the
+- When properly installed, first and third base are positioned

-between pitches to ensure this is always true.
+looks around between pitches to ensure this is always true.

 - Once a batted ball strikes first or third base without

 having been first touched by a player, the batted ball shall

 be ruled a fair ball regardless of where the ball ends up.

 - Once the ball touches first of third base it does not have

 to pass the base, touching the base is all that is required to

 - The plate umpire should signal fair ball immediately once

-- Once a batted ball strikes second base without having been first
+- Once a batted ball strikes second base without having been

-5. Batter stepping on home plate or mat or directly in front of
+Batter stepping on home plate or mat or directly in front of

 Stepping on Home Plate or Mat

 - the batter is out if any part of their foot is touching home

 - the ball is dead and runners may not advance on the play.